The Mediterranean region in the Middle Ages

 #b) Orthodox christianity

-Closely tied to its prestige, inseparable from the imperial figure, and its traditions, the Byzantine Church regards the evolution of the Western Church with suspicion and is reluctant to submit to the authority of the Pope.
+Closely tied to its prestige, inseparable from the imperial figure, and its traditions, the Byzantine Church regarded the evolution of the Western Church with suspicion and was reluctant to submit to the authority of the Pope.

 Furthermore, its autonomous development has allowed it to structure itself around its own practices and foundations, such as the veneration of icons: iconoduly (one must show respectful reverence to icons by kissing them, performing prostrations, and offering incense and lights to them, as the honour given to the image is directed to its original model).